SS Hungarian: Rescue of the John Martin

 At 8:00 on November 9, 1859, Hungarian sighted a vessel in distress in a strong northerly gale and high seas off the edge of the Newfoundland Banks.
 A crew of 7 men, including Chief Officer Hardie and Third Officer Porter were lowered into a lifeboat and headed to the vessel.
 Upon arriving within hailing range, they were told the ship was the British schooner John Martin, which also carried the rescued crew of another schooner wrecked off Labrador.
 The sinking John Martin was abandoned by its complement of 43, including 23 women and children.
 Chief Officer Hardie was knocked overboard while helping passengers into Hungarian.
 He could not swim, but hauled himself aboard by a rope and survived the ordeal.

 Hungarian headed for St. John's and arrived on the morning of November 10.
 Each member of Hungarians crew who had helped in the lifeboat was given a party by the passengers of the trip, and also received a silver cup for their heroism.

 Sinking

 On February 8, 1860, Hungarian left Liverpool, England for Portland, Maine, under the command of Captain Thomas Jones.
 She called at Queenstown, Ireland, and departed from there on February 9, 1860.
 On the night of February 19, she wrecked on Cape Ledge, the west side of Cape Sable, Nova Scotia, with total loss of life.
 The wrecked ship, and survivors who clung to her, were visible from shore, but unreachable due to high seas and gale-force winds that did not relent until six days later.

 Newspaper articles were published for months after the incident.
 Most messages about the disaster were sent out from Barrington Telegraph and relayed to major cities.
 News of the wreck following soon after that of her sister ship Indian "threw a sense of gloom over the whole of British America".
-All 205 people onboard died in the sinking.
+All 205 people on board died in the sinking.